RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 within the hosting account.
 * `preferred_availability_zones` - (Required) Availability zones deployment preferences (for the selected provider & region).

+~> **Note:** The preferred_availability_zones parameter is required for Terraform, but is optional within the Redis Enterprise Cloud UI.
+This difference in behaviour is to guarantee that a plan after an apply does not generate differences.

 The database `alert` block supports:

 * `name` (Required) Alert name